hgibling/PRDM9-Variants/collect-known-alleles-publications.md

 - Image in **Figure 2b** depicts znf content as unnamed blocks
   - Appears one block (`-NHR` in the legend) represents more than one znf as it appears in positions 11 & 12 in alleles A and B
   - Additionally, tne block in alleles F and K (`--HR`) and one block in allele H (`-RVS`)that are not also present in A-E
-  - Nevertheless, Znf content typed out by hand, triple checked for accuracy, to `copy-paste-files/baudat-2010-allele-copy.txt`
+- Type znf content typed out by hand, triple check for accuracy, to: `copy-paste-files/baudat-2010-allele-copy.txt`
-    - Named blocks by four-character code in figure legend (orange = `NTOR`; grey = `NTGR`), with `|` to separate blocks
+  - Name blocks by four-character code in figure legend (orange = `NTOR`; grey = `NTGR`), with `|` to separate blocks
 - Tidy file: `intermediate-files/baudat-2010-allele-copy.txt`

 <img src="https://github.com/hgibling/PRDM9-Variants/blob/main/images/Baudat-2010-Figure2B.png?raw=true" width="600">